 Through the mid 1980s until the early 1990s virulent rightwing majoritarian organisations built up the volatile communal climate which culminated in the demolition of the Babri Mosque in Ayodhya on December 6, 1992.
-This movement was speared by an aggressive politics that targeted India’s minorities, both physically and through a distorted public metaphor.
-The Shiv Sena-led anti-Muslim pogrom in Bombay (now Mumbai) was accompanied by widely sanctioned hate speech that in fact set standards of a new national norm.
+This movement was spear-headed by an aggressive politics that targeted India’s minorities, both physically and through a distorted public metaphor.

 In response to the concerted campaign to transform secular democratic India into a Hindu Rashtra, we the undersigned quit our jobs in the mainstream media to channelise our professional skills in fighting the cancer of divisive politics.
 The launch of a monthly journal, Communalism Combat in 1993 was an outcome of that effort.